 The Startup list may already contain values that were configured by the System Manager based on the ESI specifications.
-Additional application-specific entries can also be created.
+Additional application-specific entries can be created.

-Online / offline list
+Online/offline list

-When working with the TwinCAT System Manager, a distinction must be made as to whether the EtherCAT device is currently "available", i.e. switched on and connected via EtherCAT - i.e. online - or whether a configuration is created offline without slaves being connected.
+While working with the TwinCAT System Manager, a distinction has to be made whether the EtherCAT device is "available", i.e. switched on and linked via EtherCAT and therefore online, or whether a configuration is created offline without connected slaves.